TRaSH-Guides/Guides/.github/CONTRIBUTING.md

 ## Guidelines

 - Make sure you're editing the latest version.
-- If you propose changes make sure it doesn't break anything else in the Guides.
+- If you propose changes, make sure it doesn't break anything else in the Guides.
-- Make sure that after the changes you don't get any [markdownlint](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md) errors
+- Make sure that, after the changes, you don't get any [markdownlint](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md) errors.
 - If the `metadata.json` and `metadata.schema.json` needs changes, announce it first in the Discord `#development` channel and ping`voidpointer` and `nitsua` so the 3rd party apps don't break :bangbang:

 ## Branch naming